| ||||||||||||

 A handgun can be operated with one hand, although in most target shooting and all self defense shooting, two hands should be used.

 The inside of the handgun barrel is also cut with grooves.
-These grooves are called rifling.
+These grooves are also called rifling.
 Rifling is made up of lands and grooves in the surface of the barrel.
-When caliber is measured on a rifled barrel, it is measured from land to land, not from inside the grooves.
+When caliber is measured on a rifled barrel, it is measured from land to land and not from inside the grooves.

 Pump Shotgun- This shotgun is very popular.
 It chambers a shell with the cycling of the forearm of the gun in most models, and requires the shooter to "pump" the forearm to eject a used shell and chamber a fresh one.